awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 1. Define a condition to trigger the monitor\.

-1. Add one or more actions to the monitor\.
+1. \(Optional\) Add one or more actions to the monitor\.
+**Tip**
+After an action successfully sends a message, securing access to that message \(for example, access to a Slack channel\) is your responsibility\.
+If your domain contains sensitive data, consider using triggers without actions and periodically checking Kibana for alerts\.

 For detailed steps, see [Monitors](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/monitors/) in the Open Distro for Elasticsearch documentation\.